The Thin White Duke

-The Thin White Duke was the persona and character of the English musician David Bowie during 1975 and 1976.
-He is primarily identified with Bowie's 1976 album Station to Station and is mentioned by name in the title track, although Bowie had first begun to adopt the "Duke" persona during the preceding Young Americans tour and promotion in 1975.
-The persona's look and character are somewhat based on Thomas Jerome Newton, the humanoid alien played by Bowie in the 1976 film The Man Who Fell to Earth.
+The Thin White Duke was the persona and character adopted by the English musician David Bowie for public appearances in the mid-1970s.
+Though the Duke is primarily identified with Bowie's 1976 album Station to Station and is mentioned by name in the title track, he had first begun to adopt aspects of the persona during the tour supporting his Young Americans album in late 1974.
+The look and character of the Thin White Duke were also influenced by that of Thomas Jerome Newton, the humanoid alien played by Bowie in the film The Man Who Fell to Earth, which filmed in mid-1975.

-The Thin White Duke was a controversial figure due to ostensibly pro-fascist statements made by Bowie in press interviews during this period.
+The Thin White Duke became a controversial figure due to ostensibly pro-fascist statements made by Bowie in press interviews during this period.
 Soon after making the comments, Bowie claimed that they were "theatrical" remarks made in character and did not reflect his actual views.
-In later years, he blamed his erratic behaviour during his mid-1970s Duke era on an "astronomical" use of hard drugs (particularly cocaine) while living in Los Angeles.

-Bowie left California for Europe in late 1976 to improve his mental and physical well-being.
-He settled in West Berlin in early 1977, at which point he quietly retired the Thin White Duke persona.
-Some fans recognize the survival of the Thin White Duke through the Berlin Trilogy, and his ultimate demise on Lodger.
+In later years, he blamed his erratic behaviour during the mid-1970s on an "astronomical" use of hard drugs (particularly cocaine) while living in Los Angeles.
+He left California for Europe in late 1976 to improve his mental and physical well-being and settled in West Berlin in early 1977, at which point he quietly retired the Thin White Duke persona.

 Development

 David Bowie, who had experience performing in experimental theatre before becoming famous as a musician, began adopting different performing personae in the early 1970s, most notably the glam alien Ziggy Stardust.
 He famously retired Ziggy in 1973 at the end of the Ziggy Stardust Tour, and adopted the dystopian Halloween Jack persona for his Diamond Dogs album and most of the following tour.

 An early version of the Thin White Duke character began to appear in late 1974 during the second leg of the tour.
-During this "plastic soul" lead-up to his Young Americans album, Bowie's hair was still orange, but it was cut shorter, and his stage costumes moderated from colorful glam outfits to more conventional dress clothes.
+During this "plastic soul" lead-up to his Young Americans album, Bowie's hair was still orange, but it was cut shorter, and his stage costumes moderated from colourful glam outfits to more conventional dress clothes.
 The Thin White Duke was mentioned by name in the title track of Bowie's next album, Station to Station, and he appeared in that persona during the following Isolar Tour.

 Bowie was significantly influenced by William S. Burroughs, whom he met in 1973, enthusiastically incorporating his 'cut-up' technique as a method to harness unconscious creative processes.
-Stark suggests Burroughs reference to semen in the Naked Lunch as 'the Thin White Rope' may have influenced the name of the Thin White Duke.
+Stark suggests that Burroughs' reference to semen in Naked Lunch as 'the Thin White Rope' may have influenced the name of the Thin White Duke.